 Gathered data were reviewed and a general description of the means of transportation available to elderly populations and populations with physical or mental disabilities was prepared.
 Elderly and disabled persons are more likely to have health conditions, including vision, hearing, or mobility losses, which prevent them from driving.
 This increases their reliance on Americans with Disabilities Act (ADA) accessible transportation services that provide a link to other services that are needed in order to remain independent.
-The means of transportation that cross or travel adjacent to the Study Area, and that are available to elderly and disabled populations in the major metropolitan regions of the Study Area, include fixed-route bus services, fixed-route commuter and passenger rail services, and paratransit services in which people with disabilities can reserve transportation in advance.
+The means of transportation that cross or travel adjacent to the Study Area, and that are available to elderly and disabled populations in the major metropolitan regions of the Study Area, include fixedroute bus services, fixed-route commuter and passenger rail services, and paratransit services in which people with disabilities can reserve transportation in advance.
 Persons with disabilities which prevent them from riding the regular fixed route public transit services are eligible for paratransit service.

+Census data regarding the elderly population is presented in Chapter 1, Table 1-4.
 Aerial images with environmental resource information are provided in Appendix B, Figures 1 through 162.
 Although elderly and disabled data are not portrayed directly on the figures, the major transportation network in the urban areas and small towns (which are evident in the figures) is shown.
 The means of transportation available to elderly and disabled populations are summarized below.